Ismael-Moreira-Kt/Musgravite/docs/C/Files.md

 #### Project root
 - **musgravite.hpp ->** This is the most important file, the “father” of them all.
 It is the C++ header that defines what each file should do and how it should be implemented.

+#### musgravite/C Wrapper
+- **musgravite.h ->** This is the C header.
+It provides instructions on what can be implemented and how it should be implemented in C.